zourdyzou/todo-best-practices/README.md

 # Single Page Application Template

-This is a template for SPA applications developed in our company.
+This is a template for SPA applications developed by Zourdy and Mateusz.

 ## How to scaffold a project with this template?